Hep C treatment medication

 Once you have been cured of hep C, your body will continue to make antibodies for ten years or more.
 Antibodies are produced as a part of your body’s natural defence system to infections.
 Having hep C antibodies does not mean you still have hep C. If your PCR test is still negative 3 months after finishing treatment, the virus is no longer in your body .

 It is important to remember that even though antibodies will remain in your blood, this does not protect you against catching hep C again.

 What if treatment does not cure my hep C?

-There is no evidence to suggest that if treatment didn’t work the first time, it’s never going to work
+There is no evidence to suggest that if treatment did not work the first time, it is never going to work.

 New treatments are being developed to cure people who are not cured with the current DAAs.

 If you did not achieve a cure, you should be referred to a liver specialist who will advise on the best treatment according to your circumstances.

 Last review June 2018

 For more information on how to access the new DAA medicines, you can contact the National Hepatitis Info Line on 1800 437 222.

 i.
 Hepatitis C Virus Infection Consensus Statement Working Group.
 Australian recommendations for the management of hepatitis. statement (August 2017).
 Melbourne: Gastroenterological Society of Australia, 2017.
 Accessed 25.10.17